spectrocloud/librarium/content/docs/12.5-vertex/60-system-management/50-reverse-proxy.md

   - x509 SSL certificate authority file in base64 format.

 - The Spectro Proxy server must have internet access and network connectivity to the private network where the Kubernetes clusters are deployed.

 # Enablement

-1. Open up a terminal session and navigate to the directory where you want to download the Spectro Proxy Helm chart.
+1. Open a terminal session and navigate to the directory where you want to download the Spectro Proxy Helm chart.

 2. Download the Spectro Proxy Helm chart.
 Use the following command to download the Helm chart.